 We systematically explore families of these sunshine quiver mirror pairs.
-This section starts with introducing the glueing method as an alternative way to construct quivers and their 3d mirror.
-This method establishes dualities on the abelian case, which serves as a foundation for extending our analysis to more complex, non-abelian theories and even structures beyond sunshine quivers, such as forked rays and higher genus quivers.
+This section starts with introducing the glueing method as an alternative way to construct quivers and their 3D mirror.
+This method establishes dualities on the Abelian case, which serves as a foundation for extending our analysis to more complex, non-Abelian theories and even structures beyond sunshine quivers, such as forked rays and higher genus quivers.
 Each proposed mirror pair is supported by explicit examples and verified through Hilbert series computations.
-These quivers can be generated systematically using the algorithms introduced in Section \ref{sec:algo}.
+These quivers can be generated systematically using the algorithms introduced in Sec.\ \ref{sec:algo}.

-\subsection{Sunshine Quiver Structure and Terminology}
+\subsection{Sunshine quiver structure and terminology}

-Sunshine quivers are characterised by two distinct components: a central loop of unitary gauge nodes and linear rays that extend from this loop.
+Sunshine quivers are characterized by two distinct components: a central loop of unitary gauge nodes and linear rays that extend from this loop.

-\begin{itemize} \item \textbf{Central Loop}: The loop is a closed cycle of unitary gauge nodes, which we call \emph{loop nodes}, connected sequentially by bifundamental hypermultiplets, also referred to as \emph{bonds}.
+\begin{enumerate}[label=(\roman*),noitemsep] \item \textbf{Central Loop}: The loop is a closed cycle of unitary gauge nodes, which we call \emph{loop nodes}, connected sequentially by bifundamental hypermultiplets, also referred to as \emph{bonds}.
 We require that no other closed cycles exist within the quiver.
-The bond connecting two consecutive loop nodes is a \emph{loop edge}, and its \emph{multiplicity} is defined as the number of bonds on that edge. \item \textbf{Rays}: A ray is a linear chain of gauge nodes that extends from a single loop node and terminates at a flavour node.
-The \emph{length} of a ray is the number of nodes it contains, excluding the loop node from which it originates, but including the final flavour node.
-A single loop node can have multiple rays emanating from it. \end{itemize} To uniquely identify a sunshine quiver, we propose a representation based on the following ordered list of parameters: $[n, \{k_{1}, ..., k_{n}\}, \{m_{1}, ..., m_{n}\}, \{r_{j, l}\}_{j\in \{1,...,n\}, l\in \mathbb{Z}^+}]$.
+The bond connecting two consecutive loop nodes is a \emph{loop edge}, and its \emph{multiplicity} is defined as the number of bonds on that edge. \item \textbf{Rays}: A ray is a linear chain of gauge nodes that extends from a single loop node and terminates at a flavor node.
+The \emph{length} of a ray is the number of nodes it contains, excluding the loop node from which it originates, but including the final flavor node.
+A single loop node can have multiple rays emanating from it. \end{enumerate} To uniquely identify a sunshine quiver, we propose a representation based on the following ordered list of parameters: $[n, \{k_{1}, ..., k_{n}\}, \{m_{1}, ..., m_{n}\}, \{r_{j, l}\}_{j\in \{1,...,n\}, l\in \mathbb{Z}^+}]$.